 I love being in a country when a holiday occurs.
-IT is so fun learning about their customs and traditions that everyone participates in. tet, or the lunar new year, is pretty much the biggest celebration throughout vietnam. this year, it
+It is so fun learning about their customs and traditions that everyone participates in.
+Tet, or the Lunar New Year, is pretty much the biggest celebration throughout Vietnam and other parts of Southeast Asia.
+This year, it

 coincides with the chinese new year, which is the year of the dog.
 They are usually around the same time.